InstituteforDiseaseModeling/synthpops/docs/overview.md

 	21  , 0.838
 	22  , 0.838

-**Student teacher ratio** which is just a single number for the setting.
+**Student teacher ratio** which the average ratio for the location.
+Methods to use a distribution or ratio for different types of schools may come in later developments of the model.

 	student_teacher_ratio=30

-One particular is that the matrices in the Prem et al. paper include interactions between students and teachers (remove this reference, replace with a note that in general contact matrices include interactions between students and teachers).
-Also, they include universities.
+Typically, contact matrices describing age-specific mixing patterns in schools include the interactions between students and their teachers.
+These patterns describe multiple types of schools, from possibly preschools to universities.

-The workflow is then (all of the following is drawn from metholody learned from past papers so reference them here)
+The workflow is then

 1. `synthpops.get_uids_in_school` uses the enrolment rates to determine which people attend school.
 This then provides the number of students needing to be assigned to schools.
-2. `synthpops.generate_school_sizes` generates schools according to the school size distribution until there are enough places for every students to be assigned a school
+2. `synthpops.generate_school_sizes` generates schools according to the school size distribution until there are enough places for every student to be assigned a school
 3. `synthpops.send_students_to_school` assigns specific students to specific schools
-	- This function is similar to households in that a reference person is selected, and then the contact matrix is used to fill the remaining spots in the school
+	- This function is similar to households in that a reference student is selected, and then the contact matrix is used to fill the remaining spots in the school(all of the following is drawn from metholody l(all of the following is drawn from metholody learned from past papers so reference them here)(all of the following is drawn from metholody learned from past papers so reference them here)earned from past papers so reference them here)
 	- Some particulars in this function deal with ensuring a teacher/adult is less likely to be selected as a reference person, and restricting the age range of sampled people relative to the reference person so that a primary school age reference person will result in the rest of the school being populated with other primary school age children
-4. Next, teachers are selected by first getting a pool of working age people that are not at school.
+4. Next, teachers are selected by first getting a pool of working age people that are not students.
 This is implemented in `synthpops.get_uids_potential_workers`.
 This population is then filtered further by employment rates in `get_workers_by_age_to_assign` resulting in a collection of people that need to be assigned workplaces.
-5. In `assign_teachers_to_work`, for each school, work out how many teachers are there, and sample those teachers from the pool of workers
+5. In `assign_teachers_to_work`, for each school, work out how many teachers are needed according to the number of students and the student-teacher ratio, and sample those teachers from the pool of adult workers.
+A minimum and maximum age for teachers can be provided to select teachers from a specified range of ages (this can be used to account for the additional years of education needed to become a teacher in many places).

 ## Workplaces

-_Note that work and school are currently exclusive, because the people attending schools are removed from the list of eligible workers.
-This doesn't necessarily need to be the case though_ (in fact, we know that in any countries and cultures around the world, people take on multiple roles as both students and workers, either part-time or full-time in one or both activities)
+_Again, note that work and school are currently exclusive, because the people attending schools are removed from the list of eligible workers.
+This doesn't necessarily need to be the case though_ (in fact, we know that in any countries and cultures around the world, people take on multiple roles as both students and workers, either part-time or full-time in one or both activities).

 Finally, all remaining workers are assigned to workplaces.
-Workplaces are special in that there is little/no age structure so workers of all ages are present in every workplace.
+Workplaces are special in that there is little/no age structure so workers of all ages may be present in every workplace.

 The data required for workplaces are: